Big-Data-Team-3/project-meridian/README.md

 4. **User-Facing Application**: Deliver an interactive dashboard where users input company names and receive AI-generated investment recommendations with full transparency into the multi-agent reasoning process

 ---

+## Dry Run Instructions:

+- Make sure you have installed gcloud cli (preferrably from homebrew)
+- Start by setting all the required env variables (PROJECT_ID, OPENAI_API_KEY, GOOGLE_APPLICATION_CREDENTIALS, etc..)
+- After setting the relevant customary env variables (in .env, meridian-frontend/.env.production), before running them, make a authentication client and get its credentials and save it inside the config folder.

 ## 3. Project Overview